javalikescript/lua-webview/README.md

 ## Usage

+[Fast Cut](https://github.com/javalikescript/fcut) is an advanced example of webview usage.

-[Fast Cut](https://github.com/javalikescript/fcut) allows to visually cut and join videos then export them losslessly thanks to FFmpeg.
+It allows to visually cut and join videos then export them losslessly thanks to FFmpeg.

 ## Launcher